amangup/coding-bootcamp/lecture10/webapp.md

 There are two new elements you need to understand how this works:
 - Firstly, we need to import the `render_template` function for this work.
 It's part of the `flask` module.
 - In the function `hello()`, we call the function `render_template` with the name of the template we are using (Flask knows which directory to look for to find this file), and then you have to use keyword arguments to give values for all objects the template is expecting you to provide.
-- The render_template returns a string which is the _rendered html_, which is the return value of the function.
+- The `render_template` function returns a string which is the _rendered html_, and that is returned as the value of the function.

 The template systems are sophisticated languages of their own, containing things like if conditions and loops.
 We will learn this language for the `jinja2` template system as we build more web servers.